Systemic perspective

 Discover the root causes of problems

-Starting with the question: ‘What is this problem a solution for?’ quickly offers a different perspective on (un)conscious patterns in a team or organisation.
-You don’t focus on the symptoms but try to fathom what the symptoms are trying to make visible.
+Starting with the question: “What is this problem a solution for?” quickly offers a different perspective on (un)conscious patterns in a team or organisation.
+You don’t focus on the symptoms but try to get to the root of what the symptoms are trying to make visible.
+Some patterns are a blessing, others sometimes a curse.
+Patterns do not always want to be solved, but above all they want to be understood.

 Bring harmony and productivity to your team